Self-healing material: Self-healing metals

 When exposed for long times to high temperatures and moderate stresses, metals exhibit premature and low-ductility creep fracture, arising from the formation and growth of cavities.
 Those defects coalesce into cracks which ultimately cause macroscopic failure.
 Self-healing of early stage damage is thus a promising new approach to extend the lifetime of the metallic components.
 In metals, self-healing is intrinsically more difficult to achieve than in most other material classes, due to their high melting point and, as a result, low atom mobility.
 Generally, defects in the metals are healed by the formation of precipitates at the defect sites that immobilize further crack growth.

 Improved creep and fatigue properties have been reported for underaged aluminium alloys compared to the peak hardening Al alloys, which is due to the heterogeneous precipitation at the crack tip and its plastic zone.
 The first attempts to heal creep damage in steels were focused on the dynamic precipitation of either Cu or BN at the creep-cavity surface.
 Cu precipitation has only a weak preference for deformation-induced defects as a large fraction of spherical Cu precipitates is simultaneously formed with the matrix.

 Recently, gold atoms were recognized as a highly efficient healing agents in Fe-based alloys.
 A defect-induced mechanism is indicated for the Au precipitation, i.e. the Au solute remains dissolved until defects are formed.
 Autonomous repair of high-temperature creep damage was reported by alloying with a small amount of Au.
 Healing agents selectively precipitate at the free surface of a creep cavity, resulting in pore filling.
 For the lower stress levels up to 80% filling of the creep cavities with Au precipitates is achieved resulting in a substantial increase in creep life time.
 Work to translate the concept of creep damage healing in simple binary or ternary model systems to real multicomponent creep steels is ongoing.

+In 2023 the Sandia National Laboratories reported the finding of self-healing of fatigue cracks in metal and reported that the observations seems to confirm a 2013 study predicting the effect.